PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 - **Typical users:** Engineers and product teams
 - **Typical customers:** Mid-size B2Bs and startups

 ![posthog](../images/blog/heap-alternatives/posthog.png)

 ### What is PostHog?

-PostHog is an open-source platform that combines product analytics, session replay, feature flags, A/B testing, and user surveys into one product.
-This means it's not just an alternative to Heap, but also tools like LaunchDarkly and LogRocket.
+[PostHog](https://posthog.com/) (that's us 👋) is an open-source platform that combines product analytics, session replay, feature flags, A/B testing, and user surveys into one product.
+This means it's not just an alternative to Heap, but also tools like [LaunchDarkly](https://posthog.com/blog/posthog-vs-launchdarkly) and [LogRocket](https://posthog.com/blog/posthog-vs-logrocket).

 Typical PostHog users are engineers and product managers at startups and mid-size companies, particularly B2B companies.
 Customers include [AssemblyAI](/customers/assemblyai), [Hasura](/customers/hasura), [Vendasta](/customers/vendasta), and Airbus.